| Admitted in New York and California |

 B. Insurance policies--how to make the most of them

-C. The three most common litigation boondoggles
+C. The three most common litigation boondoggles and

 how to avoid them

-D. How to help your lawyer to reduce your legal
+D. How to help your lawyer to reduce your legal fees

-E. Getting expedited resolution of disputes where
+E. Getting expedited resolution of disputes where it

 is appropriate